davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 We can see how this works if we reframe the example above with stored balances:

-* suppose UNI has earned in total 5% over its lifetime on Aave, i.e. index = 1.05e27
+* suppose UNI has earned in total 5% over its lifetime on Aave (liquidity index = 1.05e27)
 * Ben deposits 100 UNI into Aave
 * Ben's balance is stored as ~95.24 (100/1.05)
 * a year passes and aUNI yields 50% interest (it was a _very_ good year)
-* the new liquidity index is 1.575 (1.05 * 1.5)
+* the new liquidity index is 1.575e27 (1.05 * 1.5)
 * Matt deposits 100 UNI
 * Matt's stored balance is ~63.49 (100 / 1.575)
 * if Ben withdrew now, he could claim 150 UNI (95.24 * 1.575), which is expected